Frequently Asked Questions

 If registered with your county as a homeschooler, you would need to send them a letter of termination of the homeschool program.
 All this is explained in detail below:

 When the public or private school wants to know where you are transferring your child, the answer is either “I am homeschooling” or “I will be enrolling in a non-public “cover” school as my homeschooling option.”
 If you would like a copy of your child’s school records, you can request them.
 You, the parent, have legal rights to view your child’s records.
 By law, they must give them to you, but school officials do not make many school office personnel aware of this.
-If needed, we can send them a records request based on the information you provided when you enrolled.
+There is a records request form located on the “documents” page for you to fill out and email to us.
+We will send it to the student’s previous school if needed.
 Here is the state statute in case you need it:

 1002.22 Education records and reports of K-12 students; rights of parents and students; notification; penalty. —